 - Downloading and uploading can be a bit slow

 MEGA stands out from the herd in two main areas: privacy and storage space.

 MEGA refers to itself as “The Privacy Company,” and it does a good job of living up to its own hype.
 In addition to being a zero-knowledge provider, MEGA adds an extra layer of encryption to protect your files both in storage and when they’re being transferred.

 MEGA also offers some unique privacy features, including an integrated chat platform with end-to-end encryption.
 In other words, MEGA will never see your personal files or data, and neither will anyone else.

-In terms of storage, MEGA offers a pretty much unbeatable 20GB of free space with no strings attached.
+In terms of storage, MEGA offers a pretty much unbeatable 20GB of free-of-charge space with no strings attached.
 You can expand this further by completing what the company refers to as “achievements.”